mvolkmann/blog/src/prolog.md

 ### Conjunctions

-The comma operator is used to form rules and queries where multiple goals must be met.
+The comma operator, read as "and", is used in clauses where multiple goals must be met.
 For example:

 ```prolog